 Company of Heroes Performance

-Company of Heroes is yet another new addition to our CPU benchmark suite, and as a newer game, it offers one of the most demanding benchmark environments ever.
+Company of Heroes is one of the newer additions to our CPU benchmark suite, and as a newer game, it offers one of the most demanding benchmark environments ever.
 CoH is a WW2 real-time strategy game, which again provides us with a nice change of pace from the usual FPS benchmark.
 We use the game's built-in performance test for all of our benchmarking.
 To give our AMD and Intel processors a viable test, we've increased the physics load, while dropping many of the graphics settings.
 This will help provide a more CPU-specific benchmark test, while ensuring that the graphics card is not the limiting factor.